neobisht/CausalTwin/README.md

 - Accuracy of synthetic predictions vs. real experiment results

 Prototype success
-For the hackathon, the prototype is successful if it can:
+This prototype is successful if it can:

 - simulate multiple offer sequences for the same user
 - identify when one offer helps or hurts a future offer